Kutchup/Kutchup.github.io/README.md

 </style>
 ```

-Grid layout
+Grid layout using relative widths.
 ```html
 grid-template-columns: 1fr 1fr 1fr;
 grid-template-columns: 0.38fr 1fr 0.38fr;
 grid-template-columns: 0.5fr 1.62fr 0.5fr;
 ```

-Use the trendy 3 column layout and switch to 2 columns
+Use the trendy 3 column layout and switch to 2 columns depending on the scale.
+The scale is set after checking the user's device details.
 ```
 grid-template-columns: 0.5fr 1.62fr 0.5fr;
 grid-template-columns: 0.5fr 1.62fr;
 ```

-Load from file
+Load from file.
+I don't do it this way anymore
 ```js
 <script>
 function readFile(database_file_name) {